 All of these are good party games, and most of them can be played by children, especially the ones in Kate Greenaway's book, which were specifically for children.
 In fact, there are many games here that you will recognize from children's birthdays and others that have become car trip games (especially in the section of talking games).
 But, parlor games in the Victorian Era weren't just for children.
 Adults played these games as well, and some of them would still be entertaining and challenging to adults today.
 To make it easier to find games that suit your tastes, I have them grouped by theme.

-Many parlor games require losers to pay a "forfeit", which involves performing a silly stunt for the amusement of the other players.
-There is a special section at the end which discusses different types of forfeits.
+Many parlor games require losers to pay a "forfeit", which involves performing a silly stunt for the amusement of the other players as a penalty for losing a game or a round in a game.
+Forfeit stunts are often like the dares in a game of Truth or Dare.
+There is a special section at the end of the parlor games where I discuss different types of forfeits.
 Some forfeits can involve kissing, and I mention those.
 The Victorians did play kissing games, although I don't really discuss them here.
 (Partly because the kissing games I read about turned out to be surprisingly boring.
 You wouldn't think it, but it is possible.)
 It's possible to use kissing forfeits to turn a regular parlor game into a kissing game, but I wouldn't recommend it unless your guests are comfortable with the idea.
 There are many different types of parlor games and many possible options for forfeits, so select the ones that your guests would enjoy the most.